 Step 5:

-The last step is to glue the final assemblies together.
+The last step is to

 Step 6:

-I still have to finish stenciling and weathering the vehicle, but that is coming shortly.
+finish stenciling and weathering the vehicle, but that is coming shortly.
 I also ordered some UK WMIK crews w/guns from Liberation miniatures which haven't been fitted to the vehicles yet or painted.

-Here's a couple of pictures showing what I was building from:
+pictures showing what I was building from:

 No comments: